marcelm/dnaio/doc/tutorial.rst

             record = record[:30]
             writer.write(record)

-This also shows that `SequenceRecord` objects support slicing:
+This also shows that `~dnaio.SequenceRecord` objects support slicing:
 ``record[:30]`` returns a new ``SequenceRecord`` object with the sequence and qualities trimmed to the first 30 characters (leaving the name unchanged).